 - 1. The student must "sit out" one semester.
 After the one-semester suspension, a student may be readmitted.
-Upon readmission, the student is restricted to enrolling in no more than thirteen hours during fall or spring term and no more than six hours during summer A or B term.
+Upon readmission, the student is restricted to enrolling in no more than thirteen hours during the term of readmission.
 It is recommended that the student meet with an academic advisor to develop success strategies. - 2.
 The student may appeal suspension by a petition for immediate readmission submitted to the Office of Academic Affairs.
 This petition must include a letter of appeal and an advisor-approved academic plan.
-The academic plan involves: - (a) A complete evaluation of courses attempted and completed. - (b) A review of the student's program of study. - (c) An advisor's recommendation concerning support services needed.
+The academic plan involves the following: - (a) A complete evaluation of courses attempted and completed. - (b) A review of the student's program of study. - (c) An advisor's recommendation concerning support services needed.

 Should a second suspension occur, the student will be academically dismissed for a period of one semester.
 There is no petition for immediate readmission.
 After the one-semester dismissal, the student must obtain an advisor-approved academic plan as described above.
-The student is restricted to enrolling in no more than thirteen hours during fall or spring term and no more than six hours during summer A or B term.
+The student is restricted to enrolling in no more than thirteen hours during the term of readmission.

 Should a third suspension occur, the student will be academically dismissed for a period of one year.
 There is no petition for immediate readmission.
 After the one-year dismissal, the student must obtain an advisor-approved academic plan as described above.
-The student is restricted to enrolling in no more than thirteen hours during fall or spring term and no more than six hours during summer A or B term.
+The student is restricted to enrolling in no more than thirteen hours during the term of readmission.

-PLEASE NOTE:
+NOTE: